 - Empty all water containers such as ice cube trays and let dry.

-A last walk around, checking the exterior of the RV completes the winterizing of your RV.
+A last walk around to check the exterior of the RV completes the winterizing of your RV.
 Make doubly sure that doors and windows are closed and locked.
-Check that outside storage compartments are shut and locked.
+Check that the outside storage compartments are shut and locked.
 Are cords, awnings or accessories left out?
 Are tires aired up and not flat?
 If a security system is present is it turned on and running (only if the battery charging system is operating - otherwise it will drain the batteries)?
 If there is any chance at all that awnings were put away wet or even damp, open them up and allow them to dry thoroughly.
 Don't forget any window awnings or the smaller ones over slide-outs.

 All of this may take several hours, mostly in the water system, but it is certainly time well spent.
-Failure to know hot to properly winterize your RV can result in massive damage and it is a chance to give it a good inspection for damage or other problems.
-With a little experience you are more likely to spot problems than an RV shop anyway; it is your rig and you know it better than anyone!
-If actual RV repairs are needed it can be taken to the shop then.
-Nearly all "camping homes" need to be winterized; even a tent can probably stand a good airing out before it's long winter rest.
+Failure to know how to properly winterize your RV can result in massive damage and it is a chance to give it a good inspection for damage or other problems.
+With a little experience, you are more likely to spot problems than an RV shop anyway; it is your rig and you know it better than anyone!
+If actual RV repairs are needed, the RV can be taken to the shop then.
+Nearly all "camping homes" need to be winterized; even a tent can probably stand a good airing out before its long winter rest.
 Learn to do your own and put the savings into a new portable gas grill to take on your next camping trip come spring!